Back to the Defender 90 Section

 and other upgrades

-This Defender 90 has come to us from WI for a 300 Tdi conversion and a number of upgrades.
-The D90 already has a Stage II suspension, but we'll be adding a Tdi 3 link system to it for great articulation front and rear, as well as stuffing in a 300 Tdi.
-This Tdi will also be fully upgraded with a Phase 3 turbo and a Phase 2 intercooler.
-The Tdi upgrades combined with the light weight soft top D90 means that this Tdi 90 will really rock.
+This Defender 90 has come to us from WI for a conversion and a number of upgrades.
+The D90 already has a Stage II suspension, but we'll be adding a 3 link system to it for great articulation front and rear, as well as stuffing in a 300 Tdi.
+This 90 will also be fully upgraded with a Phase 3 turbo and a Phase 2 intercooler.
+The upgrades combined with the light weight soft top D90 means that this 90 will really rock.

-The owner of this D90 delivered the 90 with its engine already removed to help him save money on the Tdi conversion.
-Our first step is to go through and remove the rest of the parts that won't be needed for the Tdi (EFI wiring harness, etc etc) and bring this D90 down to a "clean slate" so that we can begin the Tdi install.
-We'll need to remove the V8 engine mounts as well as the gearbox mounts and more.
+The owner of this D90 delivered the 90 as you see here.
+Our first step is to go through and remove the rest of the parts that won't be needed and bring this D90 down to a "clean slate" so that we can begin the new engine install.
+We'll need to remove the engine mounts as well as the gearbox mounts and more.

 In this image you can see that we have removed the exhaust manifold and have the stock turbo out on the bench.
 We'll remove the waste gate actuator and the turbo from the exhaust housing and then install the larger Phase 3 turbo.

-Before we go much further with the engine and gearbox, we have to get the chassis ready for the 300 Tdi.
-In most of our Tdi conversions we use a new galvanized chassis that already has all the correct mounts built in, but if you don't need a galv. chassis we can modify your existing frame to handle the 300 Tdi set up.
-In the image above you can see that we have done the needed fabrication to install the Tdi.
-The orange arrow indicates roughly where the V8 EFI engine mount used to be.
+Before we go much further with the engine and gearbox, we have to get the chassis ready.
+In most of our Tdi conversions we use a new galvanized chassis that already has all the correct mounts built in, but if you don't need a galv. chassis we can modify your existing frame to handle the new engine set up.
+In the image above you can see that we have done the needed fabrication to install the engine.
+The orange arrow indicates roughly where the engine mount used to be.
 We have cut it off with the plasma cutter and then ground it smooth.
-The green arrow shows the newly fabricated mount for the Tdi engine welded in place.
+The green arrow shows the newly fabricated mount for the new engine welded in place.
 The chassis areas that we worked on will now be primed and then painted in chassis black.
-The blue arrow at the back points to the new clutch pipe that we have installed on the bulkhead, as the clutch slave cylinder from the Tdi gearbox is on the RH side, unlike the V8 gearbox's LH side clutch slave.
+The blue arrow at the back points to the new clutch pipe that we have installed on the bulkhead, as the clutch slave cylinder is on the RH side, unlike the old gearbox's LH side clutch slave.

-Here you can see the new R380 Tdi gearbox in place and starting to be hooked up.
+Here you can see the new R380 gearbox in place and starting to be hooked up.

 This image shows the Phase 3 turbo bolted back onto the engine with all the fittings and connections now in place.
 A factory fit and a factory look, but with more performance... a great upgrade.